Eighty-three percent1 of organizations report that they can’t find qualified project managers to fill open positions.

 Schedule management usually takes an iterative (or agile) approach because, in most projects, the schedule is frequently updated or changed, and it helps ensure the project is delivered on time with the correct features.

 Schedule management processes closely interact with each other and many of the other project management processes.
 Project time management (schedule) is one of the three triple constraints on a project – the others being scope and budget (or resources).

 Budget management (or cost management) refers to managing and controlling project costs.

 Or to be precise, “Project Cost Management includes the processes involved in planning, estimating, budgeting, financing, funding, managing, and controlling costs so that the project can be completed within the approved budget.”

 Cost management is closely coupled with a company’s financial accounting system, and is often tailored to be compatible with such a system.

 This process is used throughout most of the project lifecycle.

 In some organizations, the financial accounting system requires that all cost management activities be conducted by a selected department or group.
 In those cases, the project costs management activities may be done by individuals who are not part of the project team.

 “Project Team Management includes the processes that organize, manage, and lead the project team.”

-The team management (or the human resources management) processes guide the entire project team, including the core team, extended team and any other project team members.
+The team management (or the human resources management) processes guide the entire project team, including the core team members, extended team and any other project team members.